NXP cybersecurity engineering processes are now certified as compliant with the new automotive cybersecurity standard ISO/SAE 21434.

 From July 2022 onward, vehicle manufacturers (automotive OEMs) must comply with the R155 automotive cybersecurity regulation for new vehicle type launches in Europe, Japan and Korea, which represents over a third of global vehicle production.
 Other regions are expected to follow.

 The standard ISO/SAE 21434 supports the implementation of the R155 requirements in organizations across the supply chain.
-NXP's ISO/SAE 21434 certification helps enable OEMs to meet requirements of the R155 regulation.
+The NXP ISO/SAE 21434 certification helps enable OEMs to meet requirements of the R155 regulation.

 NXP leverages its long-standing expertise in security to address the needs of the auto industry.
 The existing policies and processes of NXP have been refined and extended to fully meet the requirements of the new standard ISO/SAE 21434.